wkzhang81/sc_anno/README.md

+# A simple way to understand and annotate scRNAseq data
 ## ABSTRACT
   Since its introduction in 2009, single-cell RNA sequencing (scRNA-seq) has transformed biological research by enabling large-scale cell mapping, uncovering novel cell subtypes, and integrating multiomics data.
 A critical step in this process is cell annotation, which links gene expression profiles to biological identities, aiding in understanding cellular heterogeneity and disease mechanisms.
 This step also serves as a valuable learning opportunity for researchers.
 To improve efficiency and security, we propose a semi-automated cell annotation workflow using OpenAI open-source GPT-OSS-20B model, which can be run locally via Ollama and integrated into R using the rollama package.
 This method is cost-effective, user-friendly, and provides precise annotations with biological insights, as demonstrated in our results.
 This approach simplifies scRNA-seq data analysis, promoting broader adoption and further advancements in the field.